-First of all I’m going to apologize for these blurry pictures!
-I took these with my old camera that I dropped, but that means I have a new one on the way!
+First of all, I’m going to apologize for these blurry pictures!
+I took these with the old camera that I dropped, but that means I have a new one on the way!
 WOHOO!
 Thanks to my amazing hubby!
-Hopefully these will be the last set of crazy photos 🙂 Okay, on to this easy Tutorial for making your own No Sew Burlap Ruffle Christmas Tree Skirt.
+Hopefully, these will be the last set of crazy photos 🙂 Okay, on to this easy Tutorial for making your own No Sew Burlap Ruffle Christmas Tree Skirt.
 This skirt matches my Advent Calendar and Burlap Ruffle Wreath Tutorials.

 - 4 Yards of Burlap Fabric (definitely easier if bought already in strips)